Exercise 2b: NBA Play-offs on Iridis

 However, eventually this will spawn another two jobs.
 That’s batchtools in action!
 The name of the job is the calling function which generated the job, in our case future_lapply.

-Note as well that, at least in my case, the two future_lapply jobs are running on two separate nodes.
-This might not always be the case if slurm can fit both jobs on the same node but it ensures that the jobs won’t stall if they can’t be executed on a single node.
-They will simply be dispatched to a different node.
+Note as well that, in this case, the two future_lapply jobs are running on the same node (red6087).
+This might not always be the case — slurm may dispatch them to different nodes, which ensures that the jobs won’t stall if they can’t be executed on a single node.

 JOBID PARTITION NAME USER STATE TIME TIME_LIMI NODES NODELIST(REASON)